Best Practices

 Correlating customer behavior to customer feedback

 Customer feedback is considered qualitative data, and is just one side of any product story.
-To truly understand exactly how your customers are engaging with your product—and what they care about most—you need to pair feedback with a healthy dose of analytics.
+To truly understand exactly how your customers are engaging with your product—and what they care about most—you need to pair feedback with a healthy dose from a product analytics tool.
+If you wondering what is product analytics and how it benefits you keep reading.

 Leveraging the entire Pendo platform, including Analytics and Feedback, allows you to see how your customers are using your product and the requests they’ve submitted—all in one place, at the user and account level.
 This helps you understand what actions users within each account are taking in the product, as well as what they think about it.
 You can also create segments in Analytics based on customer requests made in Feedback—giving CSMs another way to analyze customer behaviors within the product so they can intervene if and when necessary.